poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 Practically, I would use volumes in the compose file (which was already the case) and replace the "bound" volumes with NFS ones

-For instance, the first volume in the last compose
+For instance, the first volume in the compose file was:
 ```yaml
 (...)
 volumes: